 Jennifer Sterling Snodgrass is professor of music theory in the Hayes School of Music at Appalachian State University, teaching both undergraduate and graduate courses in music theory, aural skills, songwriting, and pedagogy.
 Dr. Snodgrass received her B.M. in vocal performance from Meredith College and her M.M. in music theory from the University of Tennessee.
 She was the first student to graduate from the University of Tennessee with a technology focus within the music theory curriculum.
 In 2002, Snodgrass earned a Ph.D. from the University of Maryland where her research focused on computer-assisted instruction and pedagogy.
 Her dissertation resulted in the publication of the InForm musical analysis software program.

 Jennifer Snodgrass is dedicated to research in music theory pedagogy.
 Along with Dr. Susan Piagentini, Snodgrass serves as the co-author of Fundamentals of Music Theory (Pearson, 2012, 2019).
 Snodgrass is also interested in developing specific pedagogies for teaching students enrolled in music industry and music business programs.
-The result of her research in this area is the text, Contemporary Musicianship: Analysis and the Artist (Oxford University Press, 2015, 2nd edition 2019).
+The result of her research in this area is the text, Contemporary Musicianship: Analysis and the Artist (Oxford University Press, 2015, 2nd edition 2020).
 Contemporary Musicianship presents traditional music theory and analysis in a innovative manner, combining music history, popular culture, ear training, and composition in order to reach a broader audience, including the amateur musician and the music business/industry student.
 Her latest research endeavor, funded by the Appalachian State University Research Council, focuses on a field study of pedagogical approaches in both the AP and University Classroom.
-The result of this research is the culmination of the text, Teaching Music Theory: New Voices and Approaches, currently under contract with Oxford University Press (available in late 2019).
+The result of this research is the culmination of the text, Teaching Music Theory: New Voices and Approaches, to be published with Oxford University Press in April 2020.
 The ongoing blog associated with the text can be found at https://bridgingthemusictheorygap.wordpress.com/.